rostislav-nikitin/Plugin.BluetoothClassic/README.md

 More information about this NuGet package is accessbile by this link: https://www.nuget.org/packages/Plugin.BluetoothClassic/

 ## How to use it?
-Use `DependencyService.Resolve<IBluetoothAdapter>` to get instance of the device default bluetooth adapter
+Use `DependencyService.Resolve<IBluetoothAdapter>` to get instance of the device default bluetooth adapter.

 ### `IBluetoothAdapter`
 This is a device default bluetooth adapter wrapper.